tmoux/solid-happiness/README.md

 decidability of typechecking,
 and strong normalization.

-See `small.dot` for a dependency graph.
+See `small.pdf` for a dependency graph.

 Although the STLC seems very simple, proving its main theorems is an excellent way to understand the techniques used to prove properties of more complicated languages.